ohmg-dev/about-oim/docs/walkthrough.md

 ![Load documents button](./_assets/images/tutorial-new-iberia-load-docs.png)

+!!! tip

+    If you don't see this button, make sure you are logged in.

 The documents will load in the background, no need to stay on this page.
 Once the first one has loaded we'll see it in the **Unprepared** section.
 In fact, this first document is an important one, as it has the "key map", so we can begin working with it right away.

 ![The first document has loaded, others will continue to load in the background](./_assets/images/tutorial-new-iberia-one-loaded.png)